-Some areas and some buildings are particularly susceptible to harm caused by a succession of small changes.
-In the case of unlisted buildings many unsympathetic changes could occur without the need for planning permission - this would constitute "permitted development".
+Some areas and some buildings are particularly susceptible to harm caused by a succession of small changes, or by a change of use away from the building's original use.
+In the case of unlisted buildings many unsympathetic changes and several changes of use could occur without the need for planning permission - this would constitute "permitted development".

-An Article 4 Direction means that planning permission is required for those changes that would normally be permitted development.
+An Article 4 Direction means that planning permission is required for those physical changes or use class changes that would normally be permitted development.
 Below is a list of the items that require planning permission and notes which indicate the approach the Council is likely to take.

 Material alterations to elevations now require planning permission from the Council.
 Some applications will be treated on their merit, for example: